-- b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the district attorney. - 2.
-Organizations for which the district attorney does not appoint a voting majority but are fiscally dependent on the district attorney. - Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.
+- Organizations for which the district attorney does not appoint a voting majority but are fiscally dependent on the district attorney. - Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.

-Because the Concordia Parish Police Jury maintains and operates the parish courthouse in which the district attorney's office is located and provides partial funding for equipment, furniture and supplies of the district attorney's office, the district attorney was determined to be a component unit of the Concordia Parish Police Jury, the financial reporting entity.
-The accompanying financial statements present information only on the funds maintained by the district attorney and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the Concordia Parish financial reporting entity.
+Because the police jury maintains and operates the parish courthouse in which the district attorney's office is located and provides partial funding for equipment, furniture and supplies of the district attorney's office, the district attorney was determined to be a component unit of the Caldwell Parish Police Jury, the financial reporting entity.
+The accompanying financial statements present information only on the funds maintained by the district attorney and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the Caldwell Parish financial reporting entity.

-B. BASIC FINANCIAL STATEMENTS- GOVERNMENT-WIDE STATEMENTS
+B. BASIC FINANCIAL STATEMENTS - GOVERNMENT-WIDE STATEMENTS

-The district attorney's basic financial statements include both government-wide (reporting the district attorney as a whole) and fund financial statements (reporting the district attorney's major funds).
+The district attorney's basic financial statements include both government-wide (reporting the district attorney as a whole) and fund financial statements (reporting the district attorney's major fund).
 Both government-wide and fund financial statements categorize primary activities as either governmental or business type.
 All activities of the district attorney are classified as governmental.